dykang/neurallanguage-notes/README.md

 # neural language notes
-Simple notes and comments on papers about neural language learning from arxiv, ACL, EMNLP, NAACL, etc. Originally, this is inspired by [Denny Britz's notes](https://github.com/dennybritz/deeplearning-papernotes).
+Simple notes and comments on papers about neural language learning from arxiv, ACL, EMNLP, NAACL, and some relevant domain such as multi-modal learning and deep learning from ICLR, CVPR, ICML, NIPS.
+Originally, this is inspired by [Denny Britz's notes](https://github.com/dennybritz/deeplearning-papernotes).

 #### 2016-08
 - Recurrent Models of Visual Attention [[cvpr](http://papers.nips.cc/paper/5542-recurrent-models-of-visual-attention.pdf)]